About the Board

 • Serving a two-year renewable term, subject to term limits, per the bylaws of the Alumni Association

 • Making an annual financial contribution, within member's respective means, to the College

 • Be knowledgeable about the College, its current programs and status, future vision, and direction.

-• Attending all board meetings, preparing for agenda items and issues, and studying supporting materials
+• Attending at least 75% of board meetings, preparing for agenda items and issues, and studying supporting materials

 • Encouraging attendance at Reunion and other alumni events both locally and regionally